nipraxis/textbook/_sources/rotation_2d_3d.md

 \end{bmatrix}
 $$

-We could then apply a rotation of \$phi\$ radians around the y axis:
+We could then apply a rotation of $phi$ radians around the y axis:

 $$
 \begin{bmatrix}